Highlights of the IBFD and Tax Analysts Seminar in MumbaiDec-20-2019

 A look ahead to the 25th International Taxation Conference

 There are exciting changes planned for the International Taxation Conference as it celebrates its 25th year.
-IBFD and Tax Analysts, together with the OECD, have already begun work on a refreshed programme for 2020, tackling the key issues and tax topics in India and across the globe.
+IBFD and the Foundation for International Taxation, together with the OECD, have already begun work on a refreshed programme for 2020, tackling the key issues and tax topics in India and across the globe.
 The 2020 conference is sure to attract a broad, international audience and bring together global tax experts, academics, corporate representatives and revenue officials.
 We hope to see you there!